viatsko/awesome-brackets/CONTRIBUTING.md

 To submit a package to this list, please do the following:

 1. Find a link to the package you consider is awesome.
-Use the link from [brackets-registry.aboutweb.com](https://brackets-registry.aboutweb.com/) or Package Home Page where possible instead of a link from its GitHub repository.
+Use the link from [brackets-registry.aboutweb.com](https://brackets-registry.aboutweb.com/), Package Home Page or GitHub repository.
 2. Find the appropriate place for your package.
 If it belongs to a certain section, put it there.
 If it doesn't belong to a specific category, you should put it in the `uncategorized` section.
 Make sure to put your package in the alphabetical odrer.
 3. If possible, find a `.gif` animation that displays the functionality of the package.